gotreasa/green-tic-tac-toe/NOTES.md

 ## API Pomodoro 3

-- should return a winning vertical line for player X
+- ✅should return a winning vertical line for player X